The agency for culture and society. Specializing in project management, fundraising and innovation in art and culture.

 who am I

-As a result-oriented experience expert, I offer expert skills in areas of concept development and project management, sponsorship and fundraising, communication and social media.
+As a result-oriented specialist, I offer expert skills in areas of concept development and project management, sponsorship and fundraising, communication and social media.
 My working method derives from principles of innovation, quality, diversity and cultural entrepreneurship.

 Projects I've been involved in in my 30 years of work history in the Netherlands and abroad are synonymous with added value, creativity and social importance.